ArcticCartographer/ICESat-2-Satellite-Derived-Bathymetry-using-Landsat-8-data/README.md

 - MATLAB to run the the refraction, collocation, and SDB algorithms.
 - The algorithms for refraction correction have been adapted for MATLAB from equations validated by Parrish, C., Magruder, L., Neuenschwander, A., Forfinski-Sarkozi, N., Alonzo, M., Jasinski, M. 2019.
 "Validation of ICESat-2 ATLAS Bathymetry and Analysis of ATLASs Bathymetric Mapping Performance" Remote Sensing 11, no. 14: 1634. https://doi.org/10.3390/rs11141634
-For more information regarding the methodology and study area used to derive this code, please reference the thesis document included in the GITHUB repository.
+For more information regarding the methodology and study area used to derive this code, please reference the thesis document titled "Satellite Derived Bathymetry in the Canadian Archipelago Using Multi-spectral and LiDAR Space-based Remote Sensing Natalie Treadwell" included in the GITHUB repository.
 Contact: Natalie Treadwell natalie@treadwellalaska.com